Peng-Rao/ACA_notes/main.typ

 $)

 #attention[
-  Remind that pipeling improves *instruction throughput*, but not the latency of the single instruction.
+  Remind that pipelining improves *instruction throughput*, but not the latency of the single instruction.
 ]

-== The problem of Dependences
+== The problem of Dependencies
-Determining dependences among instructions is critical to define the amount of parallelism existing in a program.
+Determining dependencies among instructions is critical to define the amount of parallelism existing in a program.
 If two instructions are *dependent* to each other, they cannot be executed in parallel, they must be executed in a sequential order or only partially overlapped.

-There are *three* different types of dependences in a code:
+There are *three* different types of dependencies in a code:
-- *True Data Dependences*: an instruction $j$ is dependent on a data produced by a previous instruction $i$
+- *True Data Dependencies*: an instruction $j$ is dependent on a data produced by a previous instruction $i$
-- *Name Dependences*: two instructions use the same register or memory location;
+- *Name Dependencies*: two instructions use the same register or memory location;
-- *Control Dependences*: they impose the ordering of instructions
+- *Control Dependencies*: they impose the ordering of instructions

-== Name Dependences
+== Name Dependencies
 A *name dependence* occurs when two instructions use the same register or memory location (called name), but there is no flow of data between the instructions associated with that name.

 #attention[
-  Name dependences are *not true data dependences*, since there is no value (no data flow) being transmitted between the two instructions => this is just a *register reuse*!
+  Name dependencies are *not true data dependencies*, since there is no value (no data flow) being transmitted between the two instructions => this is just a *register reuse*!
 ]

-There are two types of name dependences:
+There are two types of name dependencies:
-- Anti-dependences
+- dependencies
-- Output Dependences
+- Output dependencies

 Let's consider Ii that precedes instruction Ij in program order:
-+ *Anti-dependences*: When *Ij* writes a register or memory location that instruction *Ii* read, it can generate a *Write After Read (WAR) hazard*.
++ *Anti-dependencies*: When *Ij* writes a register or memory location that instruction *Ii* read, it can generate a *Write After Read (WAR) hazard*.
-+ *Output dependences*: When *Ij* writes a register or memory location that instruction *Ii* also writes, it can generate a *Write After Write (WAW) hazard*.
++ *Output dependencies*: When *Ij* writes a register or memory location that instruction *Ii* also writes, it can generate a *Write After Write (WAW) hazard*.

 == Register Renaming
 If the register used could be changed, then the instructions do not conflict anymore.